Menu

 Federal & Provincial Elections

-In Canada people choose their governments by voting in elections.
-Individuals are free to choose who they will vote for.
-Voting is done by secret ballot – voters can choose to keep their elections choices private if they like.
+In Canada, people choose their governments by voting in elections.
+People are free to choose who they will vote for.
+Voting is done by secret ballot.
+Voters can choose to keep their election choices private if they like.
 Everyone’s vote is equal.
 People are free to get involved in the election process.

 There is a government for Saskatchewan and a government for all of Canada.
 Each has their own responsibilities.
 We elect a Premier and Members of the Legislative Assembly for Saskatchewan.
 For Canada as a whole, we elect a Prime Minister and Members of Parliament.